GwendolyneFreddy/Expanded_Thief_Stronghold/README.md

 ##

-#### Mac OS
+#### macOS

-Expanded Thief Stronghold for Mac OS is distributed is distributed in the same compressed archive and includes a WeiDU installer.
+Expanded Thief Stronghold for macOS is distributed is distributed in the same compressed archive and includes a WeiDU installer.

 First, extract the files from the archive into your game directory.
 On successful extraction, there should be a :file_folder: gbthfkp folder, setup-gbthfkp and setup-gbthfkp.command files in your game folder.
 To install, simply double-click **`setup-gbthfkp.command`** and follow the instructions on screen.